awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_TABLE_AS.md

 ```
 create table #newtable (id) as select * from oldtable;
 ```
 The maximum table name length is 127 bytes; longer names are truncated to 127 bytes\.
-Amazon Redshift enforces a maximum limit of 9,900 permanent tables per cluster\.
+Amazon Redshift enforces a quota of the number of tables per cluster by node type\.
 The table name can be qualified with the database and schema name, as the following table shows\.

 ```
 create table tickit.public.test (c1) as select * from oldtable;